amh21-Ha/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+When you press the "g" key, the browser detects the action and activates auto-complete features.
+The specifics of how this process unfolds vary depending on factors such as your browser's settings (including whether you're in private browsing mode), as well as its algorithms.
+These algorithms typically analyze factors like your browsing history, bookmarks, cookies, and commonly searched terms online to generate suggestions.
+As you continue typing, the suggestions become more refined with each keystroke, potentially even predicting "google.com" before you've completed typing it.

 The "enter" key bottoms out
 ---------------------------